divyanshojha99/GFG_SDE_Challenge/README.md

 5. Click the "Run Test" button to initiate the analysis process.

-6. View the feedback provided by the application can view in Console.
+6. The feedback provided by the application can view in Console.

 ## API Endpoints